tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_How-tos/Working_with_Local_Data_Sources/Filesystem_Access_and_Storage.md

 * **Ti.Filesystem.tempDirectory**: A read-write directory where your application can place temporary files.
 The contents of this directory persist until your application fully closes, at which time the operating system could delete your files.

+* **Ti.Filesystem.externalCacheDirectory**: A read-write directory where your application can cache data on external storage (SD card), if such a location exists.
+Check first with `Ti.Filesystem.isExternalStoragePresent()` (which returns a Boolean).
+Only available on Android.

 * **Ti.Filesystem.externalStorageDirectory**: A read-write directory on the external storage device (SD card) accessible by your app, if such a location exists.
 Check first with `Ti.Filesystem.isExternalStoragePresent()` (which returns a Boolean).
 Available only for the Android and Windows platforms.

 * **Ti.Filesystem.applicationCacheDirectory**: A read-write directory where your application can cache data.
 The contents of this directory persist after your application fully closes but at the discretion of the operating system.